nathaniel1616/4-puppy-raffle-audit/audit-data/report.md

     }
 ```

-**Impact:** A playeer at index 0 may incorrectly think they have not entered the raffle and attemplt to enter the raffle again, wasting gas
+**Impact:** A playeer at index 0 may incorrectly think they have not entered the raffle and attempt to enter the raffle again, wasting gas

 **Proof of Concept:**
 1. The first player might think they are not active since the `PuppyRaffle::getActivePlayerIndex` returns 0 for non-existent players according to the natspec